Colonia Juárez, Mexico City: Architecture and landmarks

 On Londres Street is an abandoned mansion which served as the embassy of the Spanish Republican government during the Spanish Civil War.
 When Mexico became the only nation to continue recognizing the Republican government, it became the headquarters for the government-in-exile.
-Next to it is the Sagrado Corazon de Jesus Church, built by the Hungarian immigrant community on Giordano Bruno Plaza, in which the aristocracy of the late 19th and early 20th centuries attended mass.
+Next to it is the Sagrado Corazon de Jesus Church, built by the Hungarian immigrant community on Plaza Giordano Bruno, in which the aristocracy of the late 19th and early 20th centuries attended mass.

 The house of Francisco I. Madero was at Liverpool 25 on the corner with Berlin.
 The house was burned by Victoriano Huerta after he took power during the Decena Trágica in 1913.
 It is a narrow building with a pitched roof.
 There is a plaque on the buildings to commemorate the event.

 Other notable sites in the area include the Benjamin Franklin Library, and the Mexican Social Security Institute (IMSS) building.

 Economy

 The telecommunications company Cablemás and the airline Magnicharters have their headquarters in Colonia Juárez.